AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_csharp.md

 #### Add a member to the chat group allow list

 Only the chat group owner and admins can call `AddGroupWhiteList` to add the specified member to the chat group allow list.
 Members in the chat group allow list can send chat group messages even when the chat group owner or admin has muted all chat group members.
-However, if a member is already in the chat group mute list, adding this member to the allow list does not take effect.
+However, if a member is already in the chat group mute list, adding this member to the allow list does not enable them to send messages.
+The mute list takes precedence.

 The following code sample shows how to add a member to the chat group allow list: